non/clouseau/README.md

 Now, looking at `o`, we see that `sizeOf(o)` is less than twice `sizeOf(x)`.
-This is because the list stores two references to `x`, so we don't count `sizeOf(x)` twice (although we *will* count the size of two references, which on a 64-bit JVM are 8 bytes each).
+This is because the list stores two references to `x`, so we don't count `sizeOf(x)` twice (although we *will* count the size of two references).
 The 144 bytes of `sizeOf(o)` will include the 80 bytes of `x` once, as well as 64 bytes of other data.
 These data are likely references: two different references to `x`, as well as the references to cons cells that make up a linked list.

 The 16 bytes of `staticSize(o)` likely includes the static `Nil` value that all lists share.
 Notice that `fullSize(o)` is 216 bytes, which is